 - He claims that we never question what technology is doing to us, yet there are plenty of articles about GMOs, the impacts of automation, and other incremental changes that technology is bringing.
 If he’s referring to longer term thinking, well, that is exactly what the AI singularity conjecture is.
 The very thing he’s arguing against is evidence of long term thinking.

 In summary, Dave argues that we need to put the brakes on.
 But who is this “we”, Dave?
 Individuals make advances, and knowing the outcomes enabled by any given advance is impossible.
 Are you saying we should stop trying to improve things?
 Who is going to stop us?
-You are starting to sound a lot like one of the priests of the Temples of Syrinx in Ayn Rand’s communist dystopian future.
+You are starting to sound a lot like one of the priests of the Temples of Syrinx in Neil Peart’s communist dystopian future.